 - Use the R2 button to increase the number of sub-mode or use the L2 button to go down on a sub-mode.

 - To save the setting, you will have to press the Mod Button.

 NOTE: Keep in mind, there is a “3-second rule” that applies every time you check or change sub-modes.
-If you’ve been inactive for more then 3 seconds, the modchip will exit checking/changing sub-mode menu automatically.
+If you’ve been inactive for more than 3 seconds, the modchip will exit checking/changing the sub-mode menu automatically.

 Quickly tapping the R2 button a number of times increase the sub-mode number by the number of times the R2 button was tapped, getting you to the desired sub-mode rapidly.

 Quickly tapping the L2 button a number of times decrease the sub-mode number by the number of times the L2 button was tapped, getting you to the desired sub-mode instantly.

 Example: You have sub-mode number 1 active, tapping the R2 button 2 times quickly will take you to sub-mode #3.
 Tapping on the R2 button 5 times quickly will take you to the sub-mode #6 (if available)